-funding "provides DS and Partner Bureaus with the flexibility needed to meet vital and increasingly unpredictable security requirements worldwide."24 The President's budget projects that obligations for WSP within this account will decline from \$1.96 billion in 2018 to \$1.59 billion in 2019.
-WSP program obligations totaled \$2.03 billion in 2017.
-25 Of the \$3.69 billion in the State Department and Related Agency category that the Administration is now seeking to move from OCO into the base budget following passage of the BBA, \$2.33 billion of these funds (or approximately 63%) are for WSP.26
+The President's budget request estimates that in addition to the \$3.70 billion requested for WSP in FY2019, the State Department will bring forward an unexpired, unobligated balance of \$4.64 billion for D&CP in 2019.25 The State Department maintains that keeping access to no-year funding "provides DS and Partner Bureaus with the flexibility needed to meet vital and increasingly unpredictable security requirements worldwide."26 The President's budget projects that obligations for WSP within this account will decline from \$1.96 billion in 2018 to \$1.59 billion in 2019.
+WSP program obligations totaled \$2.03 billion in 2017.27 Of the \$3.69 billion in the State Department and Related Agency category that the Administration is now seeking to move from OCO into the base budget following passage of the BBA, \$2.33 billion of these funds (or approximately 63%) are for WSP.28 As previously noted, both the House and Senate committee bills would provide the department continued access to no-year funding for WSP.

 The State Department has revisited previous assumptions for funding for the U.S. security presence, which prompted it to ask for a rescission of \$301.20 million for WSP provided through the Further Continuing and Security Assistance Appropriations Act, 2017 (P.L.
-114-254).27 State Department officials have noted in information provided to CRS that this funding was "intended to support diplomatic reengagements in Syria, Libya, and Yemen that were predicated on different security and political conditions."
-They add that "DS will retain a portion of the supplemental carryover balances ... in the event of future re-entry into these countries or other contingencies."
-The department maintains that this proposed cancellation is based on evolving security and political conditions, and will not affect DS operations.28
+114-254).29 State Department officials have noted in information provided to CRS that this funding was "intended to support diplomatic reengagements in Syria, Libya, and Yemen that were predicated on different security and political conditions."
+The department maintains that this proposed cancellation is based on evolving security and political conditions, and will not affect DS operations.30 Neither the House nor the Senate committee bill would provide this requested rescission, if enacted.